-The ‘TRANSFORM’ Social Enterprise Development Programme offering the award of an Advanced Diploma in Social Enterprise and the designation ‘Flax Trust Fellow’
+The ‘TRANSFORM’ Social Enterprise Development Programme offering the award of an Advanced Diploma in Social Enterprise.

-This programme is being generously supported in the form of Flax Trust Fellowships up to the value of £2000 for successful applicants.
+This programme is being generously supported by the Flax Trust in collaboration with Urban Villages up to the value of £2,000 for successful applicants.

 What is TRANSFORM?

 TRANSFORM is a highly focused and interactive programme designed to enable individuals to gain the knowledge and skills required to start or build social enterprise activities as a means of social regeneration, community development and financial sustainability.